GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 - The **Google Cloud Console Monitoring Workspace** URL takes you to the Cloud Monitoring console for your deployment.

--  The **Hipster Shop** URL takes you to the storefront.
+-  The **Online Boutique** URL takes you to the storefront.

--  The **load generator** URL takes you to an interface for generating synthetic traffic to Hipster Shop.
+-  The **load generator** URL takes you to an interface for generating synthetic traffic to Online Boutique.

 ### Recovering from session timeout
 Should your Cloud Shell session timeout due to user inactivity, you will need to launch the custom Cloud Shell image to access the `sandboxctl` command.